TerraOrbis/OBS_Push/README.md

 ### OBS_Push

-OBS_Push a vlc plugin - public domain
+OBS_Push a vlc plugin
-Written by dvkirn in 2015

-A simple vlc plugin to push the current playing track info to a file OBS will read from the file updating the stream overlay

-Placed in public domain March 2015: no copyright claimed do with this what you will.

-Installation: simply put in extensions folder  <br>
-    Windows: C:\Program Files (x86)\VideoLAN\VLC\lua\extensions <br>
-    Linux: ~/.local/share/vlc/lua/extensions  <br>
-    OS X: VLC.app/Mac OS/share/lua/extensions (I think)

-Usage: OBS_Path should be under the View menu.
-Simply click to activate.
+pushes title of currently playing media in vlc to a text file. originally meant for streaming and updating the currently playing song in obs.

+installation. idk I put it in a folder somewhere. go read the vlc documentation.